What is embedding?

 Sometimes specialist teams should grow slower.
 For example, a security team should grow slower than a proportion to engineering.
 They won’t achieve this goal with embedding, so other approaches might make better sense.
 You can still use embedding, but it should be temporary.

-Hints to embedding well
+How to embed well

 - You may need a central team.
 It’s common to need a centralized team even while embedding.
 This team is usually small.